apollographql/apollo-server/packages/apollo-server/README.md

 ## Documentation

-The [Apollo Server documentation](https://apollographql.com/docs/apollo-server/) contains much more to get started with GraphQL and Apollo Server.
+The [Apollo Server documentation](https://apollographql.com/docs/apollo-server/) contains additional details on how to get started with GraphQL and Apollo Server.

-The raw source of said documentation is available within the `docs/` directory of this monorepo--to contribute, please use the _Edit on GitHub_ buttons at the bottom of each page.
+The raw Markdown source of the documentation is available within the `docs/` directory of this monorepo--to contribute, please use the _Edit on GitHub_ buttons at the bottom of each page.

 ## Development